bih.button.backtotop.text

 Spinal Metastasis: A Warning Sign You Shouldn’t Ignore

-The most common primary cancers that metastasize to the spine include: These account for roughly two-thirds of all cases.
-The spine areas most often affected are:
+The most common primary cancers that metastasize to the spine include:

-• The thoracic region (mid-back)
+• The thoracic spine (mid-back)

-• The lumbar spine
+• The lumbar spine (lower back)

 • The cervical spine (neck)